orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 ## Introduction

-The SORESPO network is a combination of a number of (containerized) router labs and the network automation system to run the labs.
+The SORESPO network is a combination of a number of (containerized) router labs and the orchestration system to manage the entire lifecycle of the network.

 You will need a Linux host with 4 CPU cores and 8 GB of RAM available to be able to start the "Nokia SR Linux" lab used throughout this tutorial.
-CPU virtualization (KVM extensions) are **NOT** required, meaning you can run the lab in any Virtual Machine.
+CPU virtualization (KVM extensions) is **NOT** required.
 The tutorial was written and validated for Ubuntu / Debian but should work on any modern Linux distribution.

 ## Preparing the Environment